 People who follow a Mediterranean diet happier in life.
 This is the conclusion of a new report published in the journal 'Archives of General Psychiatry'.
 The study's authors say a diet vegetables, fruits, nuts, whole grains and fish seems to make people less likely to develop depression.
-This people who live in Mediterranean countries are than other Europeans.
-There are fewer mental disorders in Mediterranean countries and scientists believe because of the diet.
+This people who live in Mediterranean countries are fewer mental disorders in Mediterranean countries and scientists believe because of the diet.
 The new research supports previous studies that suggested olive depression.
 No Italian, Spanish or Greek meal is complete with out olive oil.

 Researchers from Spain's University of Las Palmas de Gran Canaria and the Clinic of the University of Navarra, Pamplona asked 10,000 track of what they ate.
 The scientists habits and instances of depression for four years.
 They discovered there was a thirty per cent developing depression in people who stuck to the Mediterranean diet.
 The research team says why this diet reduces the likelihood of depression.
 They said the diet could performance and increase the body's efficiency to produce oxygen.
 Both these things make the brain and heart perform better.
-If our mind and body are healthier, it will be happier.
+If our mind will be happier.